 Irregularities in Apostille Result in Attorney Sanctions in Case Involving €8 Billion Bank Transactions

-We have shared blogs describing the importance of the certified translation of international legal documents in a variety of contexts, including international adoptions, birthright citizenship, dual citizenship, foreign marriage and divorce, Power of Attorney, and others.
+We have shared blogs describing the importance of the certified translation of international legal documents in a variety of contexts, including international adoptions, birthright citizenship, dual citizenship, foreign marriage and divorce, Power of Attorney, certified legal translation of various court documents.
 But a recent case in September 2019 involving €8 billion of fraudulent bank transactions in South Korea highlights the detailed requirements and significance of an Apostille.

 In today’s global economy, most corporate entities transact some level of business internationally, often in different world languages.
 It is common, therefore, that when international litigation arises, pleadings or original documents submitted as evidence or exchanged in discovery are drafted in a foreign language.
 For a litigant or a court to rely on the legitimacy of a foreign document, an Apostille must be attached to the document to certify its authenticity.